Sodium naphthalenide: Preparation and properties

 The alkali metal naphthalene salts are prepared by stirring the metal with naphthalene in an ethereal solvent, usually as tetrahydrofuran or dimethoxyethane.
 The resulting salt is dark green.
 The anion is a radical, giving a strong EPR signal near g = 2.0.
 Its deep green color arises from absorptions centered at 463 and 735 nm.

 Several solvates of sodium naphthalenide have been characterized by X-ray crystallography.
 The effects are subtle, the outer pair of CH−CH bonds contract by 3 pm and the other nine C−C bonds elongate by 2–3 pm.
 The net effect is that reduction weakens the bonding.

 Reactions

 Redox

 With a reduction potential near −2.5 V vs NHE, the naphthalene radical anion is a strong reducing agent.
+It is capable of defluorinating PTFE and is commonly used for chemically etching PTFE to allow adhesion.

 Protonation

 The anion is strongly basic, and a typical degradation pathway involves reaction with water and related protic sources such as alcohols.
 These reactions afford dihydronaphthalene: